-Also in the journal Science, Efron (2013) discusses the role of Bayes theorem in the present century and offers a classification of prior densities: "genuine priors", for those representing an empirical or theoretically based distribution that describes the sourcing of the true value of the parameter in the application; "Laplace priors", for those providing some form of noninformative weight function, such as those of Laplace; and then, by omission, "opinion or subjective priors" as sometimes promoted for applications.
-He describes the first as "genuine", the Laplace priors as "troublesome" or "potentially dangerous", and the opinion priors, by omission, as perhaps not deserving comment.
-In response Fraser (2013) offers the view that Laplace priors can provide "a route to approximate confidence".
+Also in the journal Science, Efron (2013) discusses the role of Bayes theorem in the present century and offers a classification of prior densities: the "genuine prior," for those representing an empirical or theoretically based distribution that describes the sourcing of the true value of the parameter in the application; the "Laplace prior," for those providing some form of noninformative weight function, such as those of Laplace; and then, by omission, the "opinion or subjective prior" as sometimes promoted for applications.
+He describes the first as "genuine," the Laplace prior as "troublesome" or "potentially dangerous," and the opinion prior, by omission, as perhaps not deserving comment.
+In response, Fraser (2013) offers the view that the Laplace prior can on occasions provide "a route to approximate confidence."
 And then, separately, the above mentioned editorial in Science (2014 January 17) praises the role of reproducibility in science and more broadly the role of statistics in science.

-1.4 It's tough to make Bayes reproducible!
+1.4 It Is Tough to Make Bayes Reproducible

-In this paper we use large-sample likelihood theory to determine where and in what form the likelihood function provides information concerning a parameter of interest.
-We then determine how and to what degree that information can be extracted by Bayes type arguments.
-As part of this we find that the Jeffreys-Laplace prior is essential input but needs to be differentially applied in order to give reproducible information on the parameter of interest.
-These modified Bayes type priors are usually data dependent and interest parameter dependent, thus falling outside the usual Bayes framework.
-Although this modified Bayes is informed by large-sample likelihood methods, the frequency-based higher-order likelihood methods themselves produce parameter information with higher accuracy and lower computational overhead.
-So what does Bayes contribute other than an exploration option that separately needs reproducibility verification?
+In this paper, we use large-sample likelihood theory to determine where and in what form the likelihood function provides information concerning a parameter of interest.
+We then determine how and to what degree that information can be extracted by Bayes-type arguments.
+As part of this, we find that the Jeffreys-Laplace prior is an essential input but needs to be differentially applied in order to give reproducible information on a parameter of interest.
+These modified Jeffreys-type priors are usually data dependent and interest parameter dependent, thus falling outside the usual Bayes framework.
+Although this modified prior is informed by large-sample likelihood methods, the frequencybased higher-order likelihood methods themselves produce parameter information with higher accuracy and lower computational overhead.
+So what does Bayes contribute other than an exploration option that separately needs its reproducibility verified?